The celebration of French culture known as Bastille Day will unfurl with great fanfare on July 14.

 A free concert, starting around sunset, takes place on the Champs-de-Mars.
 It’s followed by a fireworks display which starts around 10:45 or 11 pm and last about 30 minutes.

 Markets and most other businesses are closed on Bastille Day.
 The same goes for many restaurants and cafés.
-The Louvre and other museums, however, remain open.
+The Louvre and other museums, however, generally remain open.
 For a list of museums and monuments that are open on Bastille day, check here.